-Pretty much everybody has a little bit of extra stuff lying around their house.
-Whether you’ve resolved to get your home organized this year, or you are just sick of all of the extra clutter , taking the time to learn how to declutter and organize your space is always a great decision.
+I’m sure that pretty much everybody has a little bit of extra stuff lying around their house.
+Whether you’ve resolved to get your home organized this year, or you are just sick of all of the extra clutter , taking the time to learn how to declutter and organize your space can be a great decision.

-I know that the task of decluttering can be a bit stressful – especially if you’re worried about the mess you are inevitably going to make in the process of organizing your home.
+I know that the task of decluttering a home or business can be a bit stressful – especially if you’re worried about the mess you are inevitably going to make in the process of organizing your home.